adizafri2000/Online-Bookstore-System/README.md

 ## Description
 An Online Bookstore system for uni assignment.
 Demonstrates basic e-commerce-related features like login/signup, view items, make purchases etc. Developed with HTML, CSS, and PHP.
 Tested with Apache server and MySQL via XAMPP.
+This version supports for Docker deployment.

 ## How to Use
 1. Run DDL.php